 Since 1994 Safe Passage has been supported through grants, community donations, corporate sponsorships, and collaborating agency support.
-These generous donations enable us to continue providing our Core Services and Programs while guiding children and caregivers toward real recovery.
-Together, we can proved a Safe Passage for children from abuse to healing.
+These generous donations enable us to continue providing our core services and programs while guiding children and caregivers toward real recovery.
+Together, we can provide a Safe Passage for children from abuse to healing.

 At the heart of Safe Passage is the community we serve and the community that supports us.
 Without donations from individuals like you, Safe Passage could not survive.
 It’s easy to donate today: